 Breastfeeding is associated with decreased risk for infant morbidity and mortality as well as maternal morbidity.
 The benefits do not end when breastfeeding does but can extend into and after toddlerhood.

-Increasing breastfeeding rates is a national priority, and improvement is needed to protect, promote, and support breastfeeding.
+Increasing breastfeeding rates is a national priority, and improvement to protect, promote, and support breastfeeding continues to be a need in Arkansas.
 AFMC is working with the Arkansas Department of Human Services to promote best practices for increasing breastfeeding success as part of our larger effort to improve maternal and child health statewide.

 Breastfeeding Promotion: Physicians’ Office Strategies for Success